 The TWIG members produced a memo that outlines the study objectives, problem statement, and critical research questions, which are primarily from the CMER workplan.
 Policy discussed the temporal nature and the focus of this study.
-This study is part of a larger strategy from the rule group; Policy agreed that this study will be short-term and focused on buffer effectiveness, though other studies in the rule group will be longer-term and may include examining if stands are on track to meet Desired Future Conditions (DFC).
-Policy also discussed meeting the performance targets laid out in Schedule L-1 as well as meeting DFC.
+This study is part of a larger strategy from the rule group; it is short-term and focused on buffer effectiveness, though other studies in the rule group will be longer-term.
+Policy also discussed meeting the performance targets laid out in Schedule L-1 as well as meeting Desired Future Conditions (DFC).
 The TWIG will tease out more of these nuances in their next check-in with Policy.
 Policy noted for the parking lot that at some point, Policy should look through the program strategy to see how this particular study fits into the larger rule group strategy.
 Once the TWIG brings the study design alternatives back, Policy can determine if the TWIG/CMER recommended study design adequately addressed this discussion in March 2014.
-Overall, Policy resolved two questions about this study: 1), this study should look at unmanaged stands as well as managed stands and 2), this study is a short-term study.
+Overall, Policy resolved two questions about this study: 1), this study should look at unmanaged stands and 2), this study is a short-term study.